News

 5 July 2024

 The simulations at an enhanced resolution of 4.4km carried out at the European Centre for Medium-Range Weather Forecasts (ECMWF) in the framework of Destination Earth (DestinE), were shown to improve the representation of tropical cyclones in particular under rapid intensification conditions, and certain extreme precipitation episodes.
-This was also the case for the early stages of hurricane Beryl that hit the Carribean at the end of June – early July 2024.
+This was also the case for the early stages of hurricane Beryl that hit the Caribbean at the end of June – early July 2024.

 A preliminary evaluation of the global component of the Weather-induced Extremes Digital Twin (Extremes DT), developed by ECMWF in DestinE, found improvements in the representation of certain extreme weather phenomena, particularly tropical cyclones and extreme precipitation.
 The ECMWF Integrated Forecasting System (IFS) run at 4.4 km resolution (compared to 9 km for the operational ECMWF forecasts) improved the intensity of tropical cyclones undergoing rapid intensification.
 In addition, the analysis found that extreme precipitation in orographic environments was generally better represented in the 4.4 km forecasts, benefitting from the steeper slopes of the model orography.